ConorWallwork/AFL-Fantasy/README.md

 # AFL-Fantasy
+Utilities to scrape player data for AFL fantasy, predict future scores, and generate optimisations for a starting 22 under the $13M budget.
 ## Example Usage:
 Clone the repo and run `python3 linear_optimisation.py`.
 This uses the file `players2021round2predictionsdup.csv` which was generated in Excel from round 1 scores.
 The result should be a list of 22 players which is the optimal team for round 2 of 2021 based on round 1 scores.